quantumscience/books/docs/10-Anthropology/Covidism/04-decline.md

 ## Is the Fear Unfounded?
 ## Failures of Scientific Consensus

-- description of work procedures
+- description of work procedures and practices
 - long term problem
 - scams in science